going home again

 she treated us as though we were her own grandchildren and was a constant presence in our lives

-so, under the bottom edge are flowers taken from a scarf of zelle's - 2 anemones, which my grandmother loved, a cornflower which is the flower of remembrance for WW1 in france, and a daffodil, a favourite flower of both grannies - sadly i can't remember zelle's favourite flower - the flowers have been cut out and are backed with the rose pink edging from the scarf
+so, under the bottom edge are flowers taken from a scarf of Zelle's - 2 anemones, which my grandmother loved, a cornflower which is the flower of remembrance for WW1 in france, and a daffodil, a favourite flower of both grannies - sadly i can't remember Zelle's favourite flower - the flowers have been cut out and are backed with the rose pink edging from the scarf

 i have added stitching to the pear tree - it's subtle but i feel it brightens it